Welcome to Quick Health Data Online

 The system provides state- and county-level data for all 50 states, the District of Columbia, and US territories and possessions.
 Data are available by gender, race and ethnicity and come from a variety of national and state sources.
 The system is organized into eleven main categories, including demographics, mortality, natality, reproductive health, violence, prevention, disease and mental health.
 Within each main category, there are numerous subcategories.

-Quick Health Data Online provides data for men and women as well as details about race and ethnicity to enable comparisons between different population groups.
-Data can be used to generate tables such as these, which present the
+Data on the system are provided by sex and by race and ethnicity to enable comparisons among different population groups.
+Data can be used to generate charts such as these, which present the percentages of infantsand infants .

 Your feedback about Quick Health Data Online is very valuable!
 Please click below to be directed to a brief survey about your experience.
 Your responses will be very helpful in improving the site.
 Thank you!